bwerff/TokenTally/README.md

 ### Data residency options

 TokenTally runs in US-East by default.
 Enterprise customers may pin all data processing to the EU region or deploy the gateway inside their own Kubernetes clusters using the Helm chart under `helm/token-tally`.
+Set the environment variable `EU_CLICKHOUSE_HOST` to the hostname of the EU ClickHouse cluster when using the `region="eu"` option in the backend.

 ## Frontend
 A Next.js + tRPC admin portal lives in `frontend/`.
 Run `npm install` in that